NSkelsey/aaalm/README.md

 #### Identifying gateways

-Gateway identification works similiarly but, denotes the special case where emitted traffic seems originates from a public IP address.
+Gateway identification works similiarly but captures the special case where emitted traffic seems to originate from a public IP address.